WildCodeSchool/create-js-monorepo/README.md

   Warning, underscore are not allowed.
 They can cause trouble with the let's encrypt certificate Use this same tab to add the other environment variables required for the project if any.

 Only the backend will be accessible.
 The root path "/" will redirect to the dist folder on your frontend.
-In order to allow that, please uncomment the line as explain on `backend/src/app.js` (Line 102).
+In order to allow that, please uncomment the corresponding lines as explain on `backend/src/app.js` (Line 102).
-Because the backend will deserve the front, the global variable VITE_BACKEND_URL is fill with a blank string.
+Because the backend will serve the front, the global variable VITE_BACKEND_URL will be an empty string.

 Your url will be ` https://${PROJECT-NAME}.${subdomain}.wilders.dev/`.

 ### About the database

-The database is automaticaly deploy with the name of your repo.
-On the build of the projet (`docker-entry.sh`), the script `npm run migrate` is executed.
-If you want to seed automaticaly your database with the `seed.js` file, please replace the command *build* on you `backend/package.json` by `node migrate.js && node seed.js`
+The database is automaticaly deployed with the name of your repo.
+During the build of the projet (`docker-entry.sh`), the `npm build` command is executed.
+By default, this will run `node migrate.js && node seed.js` in the backend, creating and seeding the database.
+If you don't want to seed automaticaly your database with the `seed.js` file, please replace the command *build* on you `backend/package.json` by `node migrate.js`.

-### About picture
+### About public assets (pictures, fonts...)

 Warning, don't use any public folder on your frontend.
 This folder won't be accessible online.
-In place, use the one on your backend folder
+In place, use the one on your backend folder.
+Prefer [static assets](https://vitejs.dev/guide/assets) when possible.

 ### About Logs

-If you want to access the logs of your online projet (to follow the deployement or to watch any bug error), connect to your VPS (ssh user@host).
+If you want to access the logs of your online projet (to follow the deployement or to watch any bug error), connect to your VPS (`ssh user@host`).
 Then, go on your specific project and run `docker compose logs -t -f`.